 How to dress as an accountant

 There’s a reason why the phrase is “dress for success.”
-To dress for success as an accountant, whether you’re a man or a woman, you’ll have to trade in your hoodies and jeans for something a little more professional.
+To dress for success as an accountant, whether you’re a man or a woman, you’ll have to trade in your hoodies and jeans for something a little more professional than just meeting a casual dress code.
 Let’s start by going through some of your dress code options.

 For women, you can never go wrong with a pantsuit or collared dress.